aerospeace/dynalist-backup/Deferred.md

 	* Surf combinaison
 * Dybalist code upgrade !(2026-03-24 00:00)
 	* Create a duplicate dybalist account
+	* Include ability to do run it in AWS
 	* Prompting
 		* Maybe context manager
 		* Codex prompt used to generate the code in